Rotator Cuff Tear Guide From Mountain View Headache and Spine Institute

 Causes of a Torn Rotator Cuff

-- Acute tears: These occur suddenly, often as a result of trauma such as a fall, a direct impact to the shoulder, or lifting an object that is too heavy.
+- Acute tears: These occur suddenly from events such as falling, direct impact, or lifting something too heavy.

 Repetitive Overhead Motion